 Sterilization Benefit Benefit

-TMJ treatment and appliances Benefit, treatment only (appliances are Benefit, treatment only (appliances are
+TMJ treatment and appliances Benefit, treatment only (appliances are Not a Benefit) Benefit, treatment only (appliances are Not a Benefit)

-Therapy services (radiation, chemo, non-preventive infusion and injection) Benefit Benefit
+Therapy services (radiation, chemo, non-preventive infusion and injection) (inpatient hnd outpatient) Benefit Benefit

 Vision exam/refraction Not a Benefit Not a Benefit